bartr/vllm/system-design.md

 ---

-### 5.3 Queue Structure and Admission Control
+### 6.3 Queue Structure and Admission Control

-The scheduler maintains three request states:
+The scheduler maintains four request states:

 * **Active set**: requests currently consuming token-cost capacity
 * **Waiting queue**: buffered requests awaiting admission, served strictly FIFO
 * **Rejected requests**: requests refused at the gate and returned as HTTP 429
+* **Cancelled requests**: client-disconnect mid-flight; the request returns its `cost` to the global budget so the next waiting request can proceed without delay

 Admission is **cost-based** rather than count-based.
 Each incoming request is assigned an estimated token cost: